lmco/mcf/doc/tutorial-003:-API-model-management.md

 Note that model elements are can only be deleted by MBEE admins.
 Standard users have the ability to archive elements which is virtually soft-deleting them.
-They can do this by updating the element, and passing updating the field `archived: true`.
+They can do this by updating the element, and updating the field `archived: true`.

 This tutorial introduced some of the basics of model model management showing how to create, retrieve, and delete model elements.